GoZOo/Eventus/README.md

 ### 2.7.3

 * Evo string for teams are now regex (so possible to have multiple strings, ex: "team1|team2")
+* Evo avia calendars should have a club selected now

 ### 2.7.2